Walk on Water (Eddie Money song)

 "Walk on Water" is a song by American rock singer Eddie Money from his album Nothing to Lose in 1988.
-Written by one-time Sammy Hagar keyboardist Jesse Harms (who also performed on the track), the tune was released as a single and reached number nine on the Billboard Hot 100 and number two on the Album Rock Tracks chart.
+Written by one-time Sammy Hagar keyboardist Jesse Harms (who also performed on the track), the tune was released as a single and reached number nine on the Billboard Hot 100 (Money's final top ten hit) and number two on the Album Rock Tracks chart.
+It only managed to hit 128 in the UK.
 It also features a guitar solo from Jimmy Lyon, who had previously been a member of Eddie Money's band.

+Critical reception

+Upon its release, Billboard called "Walk on Water" a "pop offering" which "sports a prominent rock edge that should prove to be Money in the bank for hit status at radio".
+Cash Box praised it as a "terrific song that is laden with hooks" and "rocks where necessary, with a chunky guitar sound that puts it solidly on the AOR track".
+The reviewer added, "The best single that Eddie Money has released in ages, we predict this one will be a big record for [him]."